QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 > Warning: This API is now obsolete.
 >
-> this is a technology preview
+> This is a technology preview

 Creates a signal.